dereklwin/UdacityConference/README.md

 queryAllSessions API was added to filter All sessions by time and session type.

 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?

 The problem with using a (!=) to query for all non-workshop sessions is that it results in inequality filters being applied to more than one property.
 Datastore handles the not-equal operator by joining a less-than(<) and greater than(>) query.
 So if we query for both non-workshop sessions and sessions before 7pm, it results in inequality filters being applied to two separate properties (typeOfSession and startTime).

-One way to work around this issue is to disable the use of the not-equal query and make the user only request for the session type they are intrested in.
-If they want all sessions that are not of type workshop, the user will individually query for each session that are of the type Demonstration, Lecture, Panel, Keynote.
+One way to work around this issue is to do the use python to do the second inequality filter.
+For example, we will issue the inequality filter on every conference after 7pm.
+In python, we will filter for all sessions not equal to a certain type before copying it to SessionForm.

+You might want to make sure that the key provided by the User actually points to a Session object and not some other ndb Entity.
+As it is this endpoint will happily accept a key pointing to anything - which could cause problems down the road how to check a websafekey is of type